eqasim-org/synpp/README.md

 It receives the working directory, a list of stages (which may be parameterized) and all configuration options.
 The stages listed above should be available as Python modules or classes.
+Furthermore, `aliases` can be defined as a top-level element of the file.

 ## NYC Taxi Example